eoinkelly/notes/linux-api/linux-programming-interface-handbook.md

     * C89 is still refered to as "ANSI C" even though technially ANSI C is the latest ratified version of the language.
     * C99
-        * TODO: find out which version of C is most widely used
     * C2011
 * POSIX
-    * designed to provide cross-unix compatibility at the _source code level_
+    * designed to provide cross-unix compatibility at the _source code level_ -
+      POSIX does not specify binary compatibility
     * POSIX.1 - 1988
         * documents an API that should be made available by a "conforming" OS to a program